bayer-science-for-a-better-life/mlr-challenges-frankenbody/README.md

 - **Add an attachment to the email**.<br>
 Alternatively, you can also send the results in a compressed file.<br>

 Please beware of large attachement sizes.
-For example if you send us notebooks, it would be a good idea to clean first variables holding heavy state (e.g., data and models).
+For example, if you send us notebooks, it would be a good idea to clean first variables holding heavy state (e.g., data and models).